iot-for-tillgenglighet/api-snowdepth/README.md

 This service is responsible for storing snowdepth telemetry and provide it to consumers via an API.

+## Deprecation Notice

+This repository is deprecated and the code has moved to https://github.com/diwise/api-snowdepth

 # Building and tagging with Docker

 `docker build -f deployments/Dockerfile -t iot-for-tillgenglighet/api-snowdepth:latest .`